mchalupa/dg/README.md

 pointer analyses, reaching definitions analysis and a static slicer for LLVM.

-Whole project is under hard developement and lacks documentation for now, so in the case of need, contact us by an e-mail (below).
+Whole project is under developement and lacks documentation for now, so in the case of need, contact us by an e-mail (below).

 ## LLVM DependenceGraph && llvm-slicer